 Feeling stressed out?
 Give this episode a listen.

-Expert: Dr. Georgia Witkin, Head of Member Services Development at Progyny, Assistant Professor of OB-GYN and Reproductive Sciences and Assistant Clinical Professor at Mount Sinai
+Expert: Dr. Georgia Witkin, Member Services Development at Progyny, OB-GYN and Reproductive Sciences, Mount Sinai

 Host: Dan Bulger